 In 2017 Gorman became the first person to be named National Youth Poet Laureate.
 Later that year she also became the first youth poet to open the literary season for the Library of Congress.
 There she performed her poem, “In This Place: An American Lyric” for ceremony attendees.
 Later in the year, Gorman introduced Hillary Clinton at the Vital Voices Global Leadership Awards and won a $10,000 grant from media company Ozy at its annual OZY Genius Awards.
 She was selected as one of Glamour magazine’s “College Women of The Year” in 2018, and was chosen as one of The Root magazine’s “Young Futurists” in 2019.
 After attending Milan Fashion Week, Gorman was courted by fashion icons Vogue, Prada, and Helmut Lang, and signed a contract with IMG Models.

 Gorman delivered a virtual commencement speech in May 2020 during a web series, just before she graduated from Harvard University with a BA in Sociology.
 Future First Lady Jill Biden met Gorman during her reading at the Library of Congress in 2017 and invited Gorman to read her poem “The Hill We Climb” at the 2021 Presidential Inauguration of her husband, President Joe Biden.
 Gorman was also featured on the February 2021 cover of Time magazine and listed as a “Phenom” in the magazine’s 100 Next list, where her profile was written by actor, singer, playwright Lin-Manuel Miranda.
 In the same month, Gorman was commissioned to compose a poem for Superbowl LV, making her the first poet to recite in the pregame ceremony.
-She recently released books, The Hill We Climb: Poems, (2021) and Change Sings: A Children’s Anthem, (2021) and has two upcoming books that have already been listed as bestsellers on Amazon.
+She recently released books The Hill We Climb: Poems (2021), Change Sings: A Children’s Anthem (2021), and Call Us What We Carry: Poems (2021).
 She has stated multiple times that she aspires to run for President in 2036.